 His articles and essays have appeared in Harper’s, Esquire, The Nation, The New Republic, The Guardian (London) and The New Yorker, as well as scores of other periodicals.
 He appears frequently as a commentator on television and radio, including several years as a regular guest on Air America’s Al Franken Show.
 A winner of the New York Press Club’s Byline Award, he has covered every American presidential election since 1980.

 Melissa del Bosque is a Lannan reporting fellow with Type Investigations.
-Based in Austin, Texas, she has written about the U.S.-Mexico border since 1998 for various media outlets, including The Texas Observer, the Guardian, and Time.
-Her work has also been featured on Democracy Now!, PBS, MSNBC, the BBC, and NPR.
+Her investigative reporting on the U.S.-Mexico border, immigration, government surveillance and national security has been featured in numerous publications including: ProPublica, The Intercept, the Guardian, Texas Monthly and The Texas Observer.
 She is the author of Bloodlines: The True Story of a Drug Cartel, the FBI and the Battle for a Horse-Racing Dynasty (Ecco, 2017).
 In 2020, del Bosque was part of the reporting team for ProPublica’s “Inside the Border Patrol” series, awarded a RFK Journalism Award.
-She has also been honored with an Emmy, a National Magazine Award.
-Her 2012 investigative feature about massacres in the Juarez Valley, Mexico, was a National Magazine Award finalist in the reporting category, and won awards from both the Association of Alternative News Media and the Pan American Health Organization.
-She has also been honored with the Sigma Delta Chi Award from the Society of Professional Journalists and the Casey Medal for Meritorious Journalism.
+She has also been honored with an Emmy, a National Magazine Award and The Hillman Prize.
+In 2012, an investigation into massacres in the Juarez Valley, Mexico, was a finalist for the National Magazine Award and won accolades from both the Association of Alternative News Media and the Pan American Health Organization.
+She has also been awarded the Sigma Delta Chi Award from the Society of Professional Journalists and the Casey Medal for Meritorious Journalism.
 Del Bosque holds a bachelor’s degree in Creative Writing from San Francisco State University, a Master’s in Journalism from the University of Texas-Austin and a Master’s in Public Health from the Texas A&M School of Rural Public Health.
 Born and raised in the Golden State, del Bosque now lives and works in Tucson, Arizona.
 She tweets at @MelissaLaLinea

 Adam Federman is a reporting fellow with Type Investigations.
 His writing has appeared in The Nation, The Guardian, Salon, Columbia Journalism Review, Utne Reader, Gastronomica, CounterPunch, Adirondack Life, Adirondack Explorer and other publications.
 He is the recipient of a Polk Grant for Investigative Reporting, a Middlebury Fellowship in Environmental Journalism, and a Russia Fulbright Fellowship.
 His biography of British food writer Patience Gray, Fasting and Feasting: The Life of Visionary Food Writer Patience Gray, will be published by Chelsea Green in June 2017.